flarum/docs/extend/internationalization.md

 There's one last thing you need to do before Flarum can use your translations.
 You need to register them.
 Fortunately, Flarum beta 8 makes this pretty easy.

-You'll need to add the following to your `bootstrap.php`:
+You'll need to add the following to your `extend.php`:

 ```php
 new Extend\Locales(__DIR__ . '/locale'),